joaomcruz/challenge-qa-engineer-bravocare/README.md

 # Important

-1 - Once you run the test case once, you'll have two options to run the test case again :

-    - Login manually in the application and delete the user you used

-    - Change the data you used previously (you only have to change the email)

-2 - I added CI to this project.
+1 - I added CI to this project.
 So that every time I push something new, it's going to trigger the test cases via GitHub Actions

-3 - I'm using mochawesome to create advanced reports.
-To have an advanced/beautiful report in hand, simply use the defined script `mochawesome-merge` after running a test.
-Then open the folder named `mochawesome-report` and then open the mochawesome.html file in your browser.
-You'll be able to see a very good-looking report.
-You can also delete the reports you have with the `delete-results` script.
-It's also possible to run the `cypress-regression-pack` script that deletes all the reports, triggers the tests and merges the generated reports.